avtzis/awesome-linux-ricing/README.md

 ## Description

-This very cool list is made to help anyone interested in extensively customizing their Linux desktop, or what we call 'ricing'.
+This very **AWESOME** list is made to help anyone interested in extensively customizing their Linux desktop, or what we call 'ricing'.
 It's a very good place to start your adventure, helping you discover what you can use, or what **ELSE** you can use to over-customize your rice.
 The goal is to have some of the very popular themes and tools, as well as some lesser-known ones, to help you find that perfect fit.
 It's your go-to list when you need to waste your time ricing, instead of tendign to your responsibilities.

 ## Contents